INDIGENOUS SOVEREIGNTY

 Still, territory acknowledgements are complex; sometimes they “can easily be a token gesture rather than a meaningful practice,” they continue.
 The website presents a number of questions for reflection and suggests reaching out to nearby Indigenous communities directly.

-2. Guide to Indigenous Sovereignty Laws:
+2. Guide to Tribal Sovereignty Laws:

 The following resources link to research guides created by law libraries on the topic of federal American Indian law.